Facilities & Equipment Policies

 CMU Campus Security Phone Number: 412-268-2323From 12 midnight until 6am each night the outside doors of the CFA building are card swipe access only; your CMU ID card will allow you access to the building during that time, but non-Carnegie Mellon students will not be able to access the facilities.

 Many of the pianos in the School of Music are Steinway instruments of high quality and should serve students well both now and for some time into the future, with proper care.
-Each student is expected to cooperate by doing his/her part in providing reasonable care.
+All students are expected to cooperate by doing their part in providing reasonable care.

 Most practice rooms have a quality acoustic piano.
 These are expensive musical instruments and should not be used as tables or shelves.
 Nothing should be left on them when you leave the room.
 Absolutely NO food or drink of any kind (except a water bottle) is allowed in any practice room.

 When in performance halls, pianos must be covered when passing through the Kresge shell.
 Three people are necessary for safe transport.
 Pianos in ACH are to be kept on stage at all times and are not permitted to be moved off stage for any reason.
 The responsibility of locking and covering the pianos falls upon the player of the instrument.